H12345555/LifeExp-by-Country/README.md

 ### Visualizations Summary:
 All visualizations are compiled using grid.arrange() into multi-panel layouts for presentation.
 Plots & subplots were also saved and exported as .png files, which can also be viewed in this git repository.
 - <u>**Density Plot:**</u><br>
-    - Compares distributions of life expectancy across countries
+    - Compares distribution shapes with mean/median lines by country
 - <u>**Boxplot:**</u><br>
-    - Visualize spread, outliers, mean and median annotations
+    - The boxplot summarizes the distribution of life expectancy values and highlights potential outliers beyond the whiskers.
 - <u>**Scatterplot (with smoothing):**</u><br>
     - Shows life expectancy trends over time (facet per country)
-- <u>**Density Plot:**</u><br>
-    - Compare distribution shapes with mean/median lines by country
 - <u>**Bar Chart:**</u><br>
     - Displays life expectancy values by year, grouped by country